andrewschmidgit/csce-465/midterm.md

 >
 > Ex: `-rwxrwxrwx`

+---

 # Linux Sticky bit
+If sticky bit is set, prevents users from deleting or renaming the file if they do not own it

 # Windows File Copy Permissions
+## On the same drive
+Copied file will have same permissions as **destination** folder

+Moved file will have same permissions as **source** folder

+## On the same drive
+Copied and moved file will have same permissions as **destination** folder

 # Global Offset Table / Library Routines
 A table of addresses stored in the data section